vclsfu/vclsfu.github.io/README.md

-## Please confirm the Exec team before push changes to the VCL website
+## Please confirm with the Exec team before pushing any changes to the website

 Responsive VCL Website - (HTML + CSS + JS)
 - Hosted: https://vclsfu.github.io/